jescalada/backstage-ml-dashboard-plugin/README.md

 This repository contains a custom Backstage plugin, `my-custom`, along with its corresponding backend, `my-custom-backend`.
 This plugin is designed to integrate with a PostgreSQL database (which may be in a Docker container) and includes functionality for tracking data ingestion jobs, logging ML events, and managing ML model metadata.

+It also allows for ArgoCD integration to display the status of your models deployed in Kubernetes.

 **Note:** This is a prototype and not intended for production use.
 New features/bug fixes will be rolled out as development progresses.

 ## Screenshots